soez/cryptovenom/README.md

 # Errors?
 Updates?

-As this is a very big tool, and I created it alone there might be some errors in it, if you get an error, or some functionality of the tool is not working for you please contact as soon as possible with me though telegram (@LockedByte), email (alejandro.guerrero.rodriguez2@gmail.com) or just open it in gitHub.
+As this is a very big tool, and I created it alone there might be some errors in it, if you get an error, or some functionality of the tool is not working for you please contact as soon as possible with me through telegram (@LockedByte), email (alejandro.guerrero.rodriguez2@gmail.com) or just open it in gitHub.
 I'll patch all these errors quickly.

 # Dependencies?
 Setup?
 Installing?